 We love sharing FAQs, so here’s some just for the adults!

-Adult Patients FAQ
+Adult Patients FAQs

 Do you offer orthodontic treatment for adults?

-At Braces Omaha, 30% of all orthodontic patients are over the age of 21!
-We strongly believe that health, happiness, and self-esteem are vitally important at any age.
+At Braces Omaha, 30% of all orthodontic patients are over the age of 21.
+We strongly believe that health, happiness, and self-esteem are important at any age.
 With innovative treatment options providing maximum dental and cosmetic benefit, such as Invisalign® and clear ceramic braces, more adults are seeking orthodontic treatment than ever before.
 It’s never too late!

 How much do braces cost?
 Are there financing options?
 How about insurance?

-The costs for orthodontic treatment will vary case by case, so the best way to learn about your specific costs for orthodontic treatment is to give Braces Omaha a call to schedule your initial examination with Dr. Stevens.
+The costs for orthodontic treatment will vary case by case.
+To learn about your specific costs for orthodontic treatment, give Braces Omaha a call to schedule your consultation with Dr. Stevens.
 During this initial appointment, we will go over the estimated cost of your custom treatment plan as well as your financial options and insurance coverage.
-We have several financing options available for your convenience, and we will review these with you as well.
-Our team will work closely with your insurance provider to maximize your benefits.

 During orthodontic treatment, are regular dental checkups still required?

 Yes.
 Both kids and adults receiving orthodontic treatment have a responsibility to maintain their oral health by regularly visiting the family dentist every six months or so for a thorough cleaning and exam.
-Excellent brushing and flossing habits are a must as well — brushing at least three times per day is recommended to keep cavities, gingivitis, and gum disease at bay.
+Excellent brushing and flossing habits are a must as well.
+Brushing at least three times per day is recommended to keep cavities, gingivitis, and gum disease at bay.
 Your dentist will work closely with your orthodontist to make sure your teeth stay healthy during your orthodontic treatment.

 How do I care for my braces?